TalMizrahii/Firmlight/FirmlightWorker/README.md

 This worker client is implemented using Python's asyncio, aiohttp, and socketio libraries for asynchronous processing.
 The system connects to the Firmlight API and processes tasks using the following workflow:

-* Login – The client sends HTTP requests to authenticate via the Firmlight API.
+* Login – The client sends HTTPS requests to authenticate via the Firmlight API.
-* WebSocket Connection – After authentication, a WebSocket connection is established to listen for new tasks in real time.
+* WebSocket Secure Connection – After authentication, a WebSocket connection is established to listen for new tasks in real time using WSS protocol.
 * Task Handling – The worker listens for various task types (e.g., MEAN, CRAWLER, FACTORIZATION), processes them asynchronously, and returns the result to the server.
 *
 ### Key Functions

-* login() – Authenticates the user with their credentials via an HTTP POST request.
+* login() – Authenticates the user with their credentials via an HTTPS POST request.
 * process_task() – Handles task processing based on the task type, which can include mean calculation, web crawling, or number factorization.
 * perform_crawler_task() – Implements a web crawler to fetch links from URLs.
 * perform_factorization_task() – Implements number factorization for a given range.